The Iceblade Sorcerer Shall Rule the World: Light novels

 Written by Nana Mikoshiba, The Iceblade Sorcerer Shall Rule the World began publication in the user-generated novel publishing website Shōsetsuka ni Narō on October 25, 2019.
-The series was later acquired by Kodansha, who began publishing the novels with illustrations by Riko Korie on July 2, 2020 under their Kodansha Ranobe Bunko imprint.
-As of December 2022, seven volumes have been released.
+The series was later acquired by Kodansha, which began publishing the novels with illustrations by Riko Korie on July 2, 2020, under its Kodansha Ranobe Bunko imprint.
+As of December 2023, eight volumes have been released.

 Manga

-A manga adaptation illustrated by Norihito Sasaki began serialization in Kodansha's Magazine Pocket website and app on June 24, 2020.
-As of January 2023, eleven tankōbon volumes have been released.
-In North America, Kodansha USA has licensed the manga for an English digital release.
+A manga adaptation illustrated by Norihito Sasaki was serialized in Kodansha's Magazine Pocket website and app from June 24, 2020, to January 31, 2024.
+16 tankōbon volumes were released from November 2020 to April 2024.
+In North America, Kodansha USA has licensed the manga for English publication.

 Anime

-An anime television series adaptation was announced on April 28, 2022.
-The series is produced by Cloud Hearts, with supervision from Yokohama Animation Laboratory, and is directed by Masahiro Takata, who will also supervise the scripts and direct the sound.
-Makoto Shimojima is handling the character designs, while Tatsuhiko Saiki and Natsumi Tabuchi are composing the music.
-It premiered on January 6, 2023, on TBS and BS11.
+An anime television series adaptation was announced in April 2022.
+The series is produced by Cloud Hearts, with supervision from Yokohama Animation Laboratory, and is directed by Masahiro Takata, who supervised the scripts and directed the sound.
+Makoto Shimojima handled the character designs, while Tatsuhiko Saiki and Natsumi Tabuchi composed the music.
+It aired from January 6 to March 24, 2023, on TBS and BS11.
 The opening theme song is "Dystopia" by the musical project Sizuk, while the ending theme song is "Loud Hailer" (ラウドヘイラー, Raudoheirā) by Maaya Uchida.
-Crunchyroll licensed the series.
+Crunchyroll streamed the series.
+Medialink licensed the series in Asia-Pacific.